andrewGhazi/basehitmodel/README.md

 remotes::install_github("andrewGhazi/basehitmodel")
 ```

-to install the remaining dependencies (listed in the DESCRIPTION file)
+to install the remaining dependencies (listed in the `DESCRIPTION` file)
 and `basehitmodel` itself.
-You can add `Ncpus=3` to that command to make
+You can add `Ncpus=3` to that install command
-the dependency installation run in parallel, though you will probably
+to make the dependency installation run in parallel, though you will
-need to restart your R session if you set the parallel makeflag above.
+probably need to restart your R session if you set the parallel makeflag
+above.

 Installing the R packages will take a ~20 seconds if your OS gets
 precompiled binaries from CRAN, otherwise it will be ~2-5 minutes on a